International Nuclear Security Culture Programme

 CSSS are working with the International Atomic Energy Agency under a Coordinated Research Project, focused on improving the initial assessment of alarms from Radiation Portal Monitors (RPM).
 RPMs play an important role in bordering monitoring, through the large-scale scanning of people, vehicles and goods for the presence of undeclared nuclear or radiological materials.
 However, their use is complicated by rapid trade and migration flows and the large-scale presence of legitimate radioactive commodities in certain supply chains.
 A discussion of these and other challenges can be found in an article published by CSSS staff in The Nonproliferation Review.

 Working in partnership with the Department of Informatics at KCL, CSSS have explored how the use of RPMs, within the maritime environment, could be improved through the integration of data science tools into the alarm assessment process.
 Initial results were presented at the International Nuclear Material Management INMM Annual Meeting in July 2019.
 An article containing full-project findings is currently under review by the journal Science & Global Security.
-For more information about this work please get in touch with Dr Christopher Hobbs.
+For more information about this work please get in touch with Professor Christopher Hobbs.

 Nuclear Warhead Dismantlement Verification

 In partnership with the Norwegian Institute for Energy Technology, the Norwegian Radiation Protection Agency and the Atomic Weapons Establishment UK, CSSS staff undertook a project from 2013 to 2017 to explore how human factors at the operational level may influence efforts to verify the disarmament process.
 This research built on the technically focused work of the UK-Norway Initiative (UKNI) into nuclear weapon arms control and disarmament verification.
 Using tightly controlled simulations, it examined the influence of trust and confidence on disarmament verification judgements.
 The major results of this work can be found in Trust in Disarmament Verification, published by Palgrave MacMillan.
-For information about this work please get in touch with Dr Matthew Moran or Dr Hassan Elbahtimy.
+For information about this work please get in touch with Professor Matthew Moran or Dr Hassan Elbahtimy.